ADARSH778/JKFLIPFLOP-USING-IF-ELSE/README.md

 **RESULTS**

- Thus the program to implement a SR flipflop using verilog and validating their functionality using their functional tables is successfully completed.
+ Thus the program to implement a JK flipflop using verilog and validating their functionality using their functional tables is successfully completed.